Study Abroad in Santiago with IFSA

 International Internship Seminar

-All internships include participation in the International Internship Seminar, which uses a blended learning framework with online and in-person components.
-Online modules provide structured opportunities to reflect on the practical experience of the in-person internship in Santiago and further develop the professional skills needed for a successful transition from undergraduate coursework into a career or graduate school.
+All internships include participation in the International Internship Seminar, which covers 15 hours of online asynchronous Canvas modules to provide structured opportunities to reflect on the practical experience of the internship, learn more about your host country’s business culture, and further develop the professional skills needed for a successful transition from undergraduate coursework into a career or graduate school.
+Plus, you will engage with an online global cohort of IFSA internship participants, gaining exposure to business cultures around the world.
 (3 U.S. semester credit hours)

 To complete your course load alongside Chilean students at our local partner universities, you can explore their online course catalogs.
-You can choose to take all your classes at one university or select a mix from all three.
+You can choose to take all your classes at one university or select a mix from both.
 Keep in mind that these listings are subject to change.

 Universidad de Chile (UChile)